 Presentations from UCLA Engineering FacultyEach week of the program, students have the opportunity to attend a catered lunch presentation by a UCLA Engineering professor and to listen to and ask questions on their research.
-It is located inside the prestigious Edward K. Rice Conference Room in Boelter Hall.
 This great opportunity opens students' eyes to the other fields of Engineering and its applications that they may not already be familiar with.

 Lunches with DeansProgram participants also have a rare opportunity to sit down and have lunch with Dean Dhir.
 Dean Dhir talks to students about the 8 nationally funded research centers here at UCLA HSSEAS.
 In addition, HSSRP students sit down and have lunch with Associate Dean Wesel.
 Associate Dean Wesel shares his own engineering experiences as well as teach some basic principles of physics.

 Participate in Laboratory Research & Create a Scientific Poster of your ResearchEach day of the 8-week program, students spend at least 6 hours in their mentor's lab either working on a specific project assigned to them or working alongside graduate and undergraduate students.
 Mentors are requested to keep program participants working for any 6 hours between the program's Hours of Operation: 8am to 5pm, Monday through Friday.
 Many times, mentors will assign program participants to one of his or her graduate students inside the laboratory.
 Mentors will meet with program participants periodically to measure progress and address any participant questions.

 Journal ClubA major component of performing research is to read and learn new research trends from peer journal articles.
 In the HSSRP Journal Club, students will read and decipher pertinent journal articles given to them by their daily lab supervisors.
 Theses journal articles will provide the foundational understanding necessary for HSSRP students to complete their summer research project.
 HSSRP students will present the major findings of the journal article and outline to their peers the nature and scope of their HSSRP research project in weekly journal club sessions.
 This allows students to practice presenting their research to their HSSRP peers before doing so in the Symposium.

 Participate in a Scientific Poster SymposiumOn the final day of the 8-week program, participants will deliver their research in a scientific poster session.
 Participant families, teachers, UCLA Engineering faculty and staff are invited to this poster session, which is a catered event and brings the summer program to a close.
 Program participants interact with their audience as individuals move from one presentation to another.
 All program participants will receive certificates of completion.
 Some exceptional students will receive awards for: Best Individual Poster, Best Group Poster, Best Individual Presentation, Best Group Presentation.

 Benefits of Program

-Here is a link to our program flyer for those who would like to help us advertise this opportunity.
+|For those who would like to help us advertise this opportunity:

-2011 Group Shot on the beautiful UCLA Campus!
+HSSRP AlumniRight: 2011 Group Shot on the beautiful UCLA Campus!

-2010 Group Shot at the Rocket Launch!
+Bottom: 2010 Group Shot at the Rocket Launch!

-2009 Group Shot at the Poster Symposium!
+Bottom-Right:2009 Group Shot at the Poster Symposium!

 Thank you Nicholas Endowment and the Henry Samueli Foundation for their generous funding for this program!
 The High School Summer Research Program's mission is to increase awareness and interest in the field of engineering.